TheFireFerret/doggotranslator/README.md

 The translation data is represented as a many-to-many database since our translations can have different words, such as `seal,sea lion <-> water doggo,waterboye`.

+A word can only be either english or doggospeak, not both.

 *random translation given lol?*

 The data will be stored like this: